Jo Sidhu: Career

 Harriet Harman’s 2025 Independent Review of Bullying and Harassment at the Bar discussed the case concerning Jo Sidhu KC, the report noted that the Tribunal did not accept that the relationship between Person 3 and Sidhu fell within the scope of the professional regulator, given the passage of time between her mini-pupillage and the alleged conduct.
 Person 3 gave evidence that she had received requests from Sidhu for photographs of naked parts of her body, as well as requests for sexual role play and video calls.
 The Tribunal Chair described the conduct as “reprehensible” and something that would “shock” the public.
 However, the Tribunal held that the conduct did not fall within the regulator’s remit on the basis that the relationship between Sidhu and his former mini-pupil was no longer “professional”.

 However, Harman’s report stated that relationships which originate in a professional context and involve a clear power dynamic should fall within the regulator’s scope where the alleged misconduct is likely to affect the reputation of the profession.
 The report argued that where sexual misconduct arises from a relationship formed through a professional connection, it should be assessed in light of its professional origins and power dynamics.
 It further observed that, even where there is no continuing professional nexus, misconduct may be so serious that it raises questions about whether an individual can meet the standards expected of the profession.
 Harman concluded that the complaint by Person 3 should have been treated as professional misconduct, noting that the connection between Sidhu and Person 3 stemmed from her position as a law student seeking to enter the profession, and that the seriousness of the alleged conduct warranted regulatory enforcement action.

+In November 2025, Jo Sidhus brother Ravi Sidhu, a former barrister and author, was disbarred after being found guilty of professional misconduct, in a case noted for its parallels with his own fiction.
+Sidhu had written Call This Justice, a novel about a rule-breaking Crown Prosecution Service (CPS) prosecutor who engages in reckless conduct while evading detection.
+In practice, Sidhu was found to have acted dishonestly after accepting instructions through Citadel Chambers in Birmingham for an inquest but subsequently excluding the chambers from the matter without the client’s knowledge.
+He issued invoices on chambers-headed paper that listed his personal bank account details and recorded his working days as holiday.
+Sidhu received £40,000 from a vulnerable, recently bereaved client, who was later distressed to learn that his work had not been conducted through chambers.
+Although Sidhu argued before the Bar Tribunal that the situation arose from an honest mistake and that he later reimbursed the chambers’ fees, the tribunal found that he had deliberately created a misleading impression in order to avoid paying chambers’ fees.
+He was disbarred, ordered to pay £3,000 in costs, and found to have acted dishonestly.